xiekunwhy/bsa/README.md

 # bsa
-Bulked-Segregant Analysis using vcf file with or without parents
+Bulked-Segregant Analysis using vcf file with or without parents.

+# Dependences
-dependences, you need to install these dependence module from cpan first
+You need to install these dependence perl modules from cpan first

 use Cwd